 Nominate the Agrofood Broker of the Year!

 Coming December the Food & Business Knowledge Platform (F&BKP) will award the Agrofood Broker of the Year Award to a professional in the field of Food and Nutrition Security (FNS), who has undertaken significant brokering activities in 2016/2017.
-From today, you can nominate someone who has been actively and enthusiastically connecting actors and aligning policy and/or practice to improve knowledge and knowledge use.
+From today, you can nominate someone who has been actively and enthusiastically connecting actors to align policy and/or practices with knowledge (development) in order to contribute to Food and Nutrition Security.

 The nominee should have contributed significantly to FNS through a leading role in processes of joint knowledge development exchange and/or use.
 For example by facilitating innovative knowledge development or ensuring demand articulation from policy and/or practice; or by composing synthesized knowledge overviews, practical recommendation or guides that were used, discussed and shared with (local) stakeholders.
 All in all, the nominee is someone who bridges different sectors in the field of FNS through connecting, improving, sharing and implementing knowledge and innovations.
-This professional could be working in the private sector, academia, civil society or policy.
+This professional can work in a private, knowledge, civil society or policy organization, business or institution.

-Everyone can send in suggestions for a nominee by completing this form online or below.
+Everyone can submit suggestions for a nominee by completing this form online or below, until October 17, 2017.
 End October 2017 three final candidates will be appointed by a jury consisting of members of the F&BKP/NWO-WOTRO network.
 During the month of November the public can vote for one of the three final candidates via an online poll created by the F&BKP.
-The three finalists will be present during the Food & Business Research – Policy Dialogue Conference on December 1, 2017 in The Hague and the jury will announce the winner and award the price.
+The three finalists will be present during the Food & Business Research – Policy Dialogue Conference on December 1, 2017 in The Hague and the jury will announce the winner and award the price (a small financial contribution to conduct a knowledge activity with the F&BKP).

 For the selection of the Agrofood Broker of the Year, the jury will take several aspects into consideration.
 The nominee should: